finsweet/client-pacific-global-etfs/README.md

 # Pacific Global Etfs

-This repository contains all the custom code for the new Pacific Global Etfs website in Webflow.
+This repository contains some custom code for the new Pacific Global Etfs website in Webflow, for the purpose of populating FLRT/FJNK data on it Holdings Table.

 This project is built with: